mattwhite180/aws-java-example/README.md

 that is version 1 of the Java AWS SDK

 Find the `v1` in the URL of the page (example: https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/examples-s3-buckets.html) and change it to `latest` (example: https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/examples-s3-buckets.html)

+# USING AWS CREDENTIALS WITH DOCKER
+AWS projects that use AWS resources will require that you setup your AWS credentials.
+To give your Docker project access to your aws credentials, you need to mount your `.aws` folder in your home directory as a volume in your docker image:
+`docker run -it -v ~/.aws:/root/.aws javatest`

+So the one-liner would look like this:

+`docker build -t javatest  . && docker run -it -v ~/.aws:/root/.aws javatest`